MOST: Ride Wise

 The Motorcycle Operator Safety Training (MOST) program was created in 1991 by Colorado Statute.
-It mandates that CDOT establish a motorcycle operator safety training program that promotes motorcycle safety awareness and supports courses to develop the knowledge, attitudes, habits and skills necessary for the safe operation of a motorcycle.
+It mandates that CSP establish a motorcycle operator safety training program that promotes motorcycle safety awareness and supports courses to develop the knowledge, attitudes, habits and skills necessary for the safe operation of a motorcycle.

 The MOST program includes instruction relating to the effects of alcohol and drugs on the operation of motorcycles, and a course to train instructors.
-CDOT sets standards for the certification of courses in the program and contracts with vendors for the purpose of providing MOST program classes.
+CSP sets standards for the certification of courses in the program and contracts with vendors for the purpose of providing MOST program classes.

 Your best option for getting a motorcycle endorsement is through MOST.
 Riders who pass a MOST class can simply take their completion card to a state driver's license office to get an endorsement with no further testing needed.

 To be a legal motorcycle rider in Colorado, you must have the proper endorsement on your driver's license.